payara/Payara/pull-request_template.md

-#(Optional) : Deadline for Merge

-Is there a deadline other than sprint end for the merge to happen?

-#(Optional) : Blocks

-Is this PR blocking other work? why?

 #Description

 Brief description of the purpose of the change.
 Please provide some context

+#(Optional) : Deadlines

+Are there any special case deadlines?

+#(Optional) : Blocks

+Is this PR blocking other work? why?

 #Dependencies